Health department COVID vaccines max out

 “Unfortunately, the state was unable to supply the number of doses we ordered, which requires us to make adjustments to our vaccine clinics,” stated Kevin Hughes, health officer for DHD#10.
 “We understand this disruption may cause frustration, but please know we are doing everything we can to deliver the vaccine as soon as the supply is accessible.”

-Some individuals who are currently scheduled to receive the vaccine next week may be cancelled or rescheduled.
-The health department will notify those via the e-mail registered when they scheduled if their appointment is cancelled or rescheduled.
+Some individuals who are currently scheduled to receive the vaccine next week may be canceled or rescheduled.
+The health department will notify those via the e-mail registered when they scheduled if their appointment is canceled or rescheduled.